Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Partner Community Project title Project description Start date End date Total program contributions

-Regional Nunavimmi Umajulirijiit Katujiqatigiininga (RNUK) Kangiqsualujjuaq, Kuujjuaq, Kuujjuarapik, Tasiujaq, Umiujaq Monitoring Beaver Expansion in Nunavik Funding to monitor beaver presence in Nunavik due to climate change and impacts on water quality and Arctic char.
+Anguvigaq Kangiqsualujjuaq, Kuujjuaq, Kuujjuarapik, Tasiujaq, Umiujaq Monitoring Beaver Expansion in Nunavik Funding to monitor beaver presence in Nunavik due to climate change and impacts on water quality and Arctic char.
 The project is in collaboration with 5 Nunavik communities, Makivik Corporation, and university partners.
 It builds on a project that used remote sensing techniques to detect beaver expansion in the region.
 2021 to 2022 2023 to 2024 $175,000

-Nunavik Marine Region Wildlife Board Inukjuak, Kuujjuaraapik, Umiujaq Inuit Qaujimajatuqangit expansion and dialogue workshop Funding for a two-day workshop to bring together the Hudson Bay Arc communities (Inukjuak, Kuujjuarapik and Umiujaq) to co-develop new approaches to gather Inuit Qaujimajatuqangit using ringed seal ("natsiq") as a test case 2022 to 2023 2022 to 2023 $44,300
+Nunavik Marine Region Wildlife Board Inukjuak, Kuujjuaraapik, Umiujaq Inuit Qaujimajatuqangit Expansion and Dialogue Workshop Funding for a two-day workshop to bring together the Hudson Bay Arc communities (Inukjuak, Kuujjuarapik and Umiujaq) to co-develop new approaches to gather Inuit Qaujimajatuqangit using ringed seal ("natsiq") as a test case.
+2022 to 2023 2022 to 2023 $44,300

 Nunatsiavut